 This History of NoPoo

 Beginning in 1914 shampoo began to be commercialised.
 First by Kasey Hebert and then more famously under Hans Schwarzkopf.
 Originally, soap and shampoo were very similar products; both containing the same naturally derived surfactants, a type of detergent.
-These early commercialised shampoos were incredibly damaging, leading to the quip “I can’t go out; I’m washing my hair!”.
+These early commercialised shampoos were incredibly damaging.
 As such, shampooing was limited to once a week.

 Starting in the 1970’s several ad campaigns began to push the idea that it was necessary to shampoo daily.
 Commercials featuring hair icons Farrah Fawcett and Christie Brinkley confidently asserted that frequent shampooing was the future.